IPython/Jupyter Magic¶

 VS Code Interactive Python Windows¶

-to mark an IPython cell that can then be run.
+If you're in VS Code and ipykernel is installed, you similarly use the %%reprex cell magic with Python Interactive windows.
+For a file set to Python language mode, use # %% to mark an IPython cell that can then be run.
 Or you can open the Interactive window on its own via "Jupyter: Create Interactive Window" through the Command Palette.
 See VS Code docs for more info.

 Isolated Namespace¶